Craig Counsell: Milwaukee Brewers

 On May 4, 2015, Counsell was hired by the Brewers to become their manager after Ron Roenicke was fired the day before.
 He signed a three-year contract with the team.
 The Brewers, going through a rebuild, went 61–76 and 73–89 under Counsell in his first two seasons as manager.

 In 2017, the team went on a surprising run, going 86–76.
 They finished 2nd in the NL Central, falling one win short of a wild card berth.
 Counsell finished fourth in NL Manager of the Year voting.

 In their 2018 campaign, the Brewers went 96–67 under Counsell in the regular season and won the NL Central by defeating the Chicago Cubs by a score of 3–1 in a tiebreaker game.
 In 2018, he was successful on the lowest percentage of replay challenges than any other MLB manager with 10 or more challenges at 20.6%.
 The Brewers advanced to the National League Championship Series after a sweep of the Colorado Rockies in the National League Division Series.
 The Brewers won the first and sixth games of the 2018 National League Championship Series against the Los Angeles Dodgers at Miller Park in Milwaukee and the third game of the series at Dodger Stadium in Los Angeles, before falling to the Dodgers in seven games.
 Counsell thus became only the second Brewers manager to lead the team to the postseason after managing a full season with the team.
-After the season ended, he finished 2nd in NL Manager of the Year voting, losing to Atlanta Braves manager Brian Snitker.
+After the season ended, he finished runner-up in NL Manager of the Year voting, losing to Atlanta Braves manager Brian Snitker.

 On September 18, 2021, Counsell won his 500th game as a manager, a 6–4 Brewers victory over the Chicago Cubs.
 He finished 2nd in NL Manager of the Year voting, losing to San Francisco Giants manager Gabe Kapler, with one first place vote, 22 second place votes, and four third place votes.

 On June 15, 2022, with a win over the New York Mets, Counsell passed Phil Garner (563) for most wins as a Brewers manager.

 On September 19, 2023, Counsell won his 700th game as a manager, a 7–3 Brewers victory over the St. Louis Cardinals.

 Counsell's contract with the Brewers expired on November 1, 2023.